netops-coding/sample_ssh/README.md

 #sample_ssh
-It's sample code for configuration with router by SSH module.
+It's sample code for configuration to a router by SSH module.
 It was posted the following blog(in Japanese). http://qiita.com/taijijiji/items/351c48a8a77ee56f6e79